 The video below illustrates better than I can describe how well this longboard does at downhill.
 It is filmed at Maryhill which is world renowned hill for longboard racing.

-The Evo is known for it’s downhill and after riding it, I can see why.
+The Evo is known for its downhill capabilities and after riding it, I can see why.
 I easily achieved 40 mph downhill without any speed wobbles whatsoever.
 With the wedge construction, I could feel my feet lock in to easily allow me to speed around corners without the wheels slipping.

 Going downhill on the landyachtz evo simply felt amazing.
 Beyond a doubt, this is one of the best downhill longboards I have ever ridden.
 And I think it’s due to the wedging.
 Not a lot of longboards use that technique as it drastically changes the feel of the front and back of the board.